Future-ready, mission-driven banking platform designed to support innovation without compromising values

 Composability at the core

-Temenos core banking provides a stable platform that runs across multiple business lines in multiple countries and markets, all from a single instance, which has become integral to the bank’s efficiency and performance goals.
+Temenos Core provides a stable platform that runs across multiple business lines in multiple countries and markets, all from a single instance, which has become integral to the bank’s efficiency and performance goals.
 Initially, it was deployed in international corporate business and later in European corporate and private banking operations.

 These advancements reflect ABN AMRO’s ongoing commitment to simplicity, or what Bas calls ‘hygiene’.
 “Our solutions need to be available, safe, and compliant.
 So, it remains incredibly important that we have a stable and reliable core banking system, because it also allows us to focus on managing our legacy technology effectively,” says Bas.

-Marnix echoes those sentiments, pointing out that
+Marnix echoes those sentiments, pointing out that:

-“The Temenos platform’s design—a single codebase, API architecture, and suite of pre-integrated modules—delivers operational efficiencies and scalability, with the flexibility needed to tailor solutions and products for individual countries.”
+The Temenos platform’s design—a single codebase, API architecture, and suite of pre-integrated modules—delivers operational efficiencies and scalability, with the flexibility needed to tailor solutions and products for individual countries.”

 Marnix Tummers, IT Director of Wealth Management at ABN AMRO